colevahey/interview-prep/README.md

 # interview-prep
-New repo for the interview practice materials I decide to mess with
+A collection of the different interview questions I practice with so that I can look back on them in the future